 Most importantly not calling 911 will be an automatic fail.

-So I wasn't prepared for that, but I'm sure you will be.
+I wasn't prepared for that (just for the first live audit), but I'm sure you will be.
 In inservice you'll do situations, and the way you do them in inservice is exactly how you'll do it in a live audit.
 Also your (better) coordinators will remind things, like "Ellis looks for this, this one time in an Ellis audit, and don't forget to do this in a real situations."
-No offense to the Contemporary, but I felt that my Inservice trainings at Pop/Art and even All Star were much more informative.
+No offense to the Contemporary, but I felt that my inservice trainings at Pop/Art and even All Star were much more informative.
 After those ISTs I really felt like a rockstar about my lifeguard skills.
 I'm not sure why that was.
 I think maybe because a lot of the guards at Contemporary had been Disney lifeguards longer, so they weren't that concerned?
 The guards at All Star and Pop/Art are a lot younger and most are CPs, so those Coordinators have to be really good at teaching.

 Moral of the story?
 Don't knock Value Resorts.
 They know their stuff backwards and forwards.